toxickboy/formver/README.md

     ```bash
     cp .env.example .env
     ```
-    You will need to add your Google AI API key to this file.
-You can obtain one from [Google AI Studio](https://aistudio.google.com/app/apikey).
+    You will need to add your OpenAI API key to this file.
+You can obtain one from [OpenAI Platform](https://platform.openai.com/api-keys).

     ```env
     # .env
-    GEMINI_API_KEY=YOUR_API_KEY_HERE
+    OPENAI_API_KEY=YOUR_API_KEY_HERE
     ```

 4.  **Run the Genkit developer server:**